 Located throughout the southern United States, Pollo Tropical offers Caribbean-inspired fast food.
 Vegan options include the Vegetarian TropiChop®, and the Balsamic Tomatoe..
-The chain’s black beans, French fries, white rice, yellow rice, boiled or fried yucca, sweet plantains, and corn are vegan, too.
+The chain’s black beans, French fries, white rice, boiled or fried yucca, sweet plantains, and corn are vegan, too.

 Pyramid Breweries restaurants offers a Boca burger that can be substituted for any nonvegan burger on its menu.
 The Margherita Pizza can be made vegan if you get it without cheese.

 At Qdoba Mexican Grill, you can make a burrito, taco, or salad bowl with the following vegan ingredients: corn or flour tortillas, black or pinto beans, brown or cilantro-lime rice, fajita vegetables, grilled vegetables, potatoes, guacamole, and most salsas.
 You can also enjoy the tortilla soup.